ErikBohle/BootstrapShowcase/README.md

 # Bootstrap showcase + search API

-This project showcases:
+## This project showcases:

-JS autocomplete features using awesomeplete.
+- JS autocomplete features using awesomeplete.

-Filter using "data" values and if else loops.
+- Filtering using "data" values and if else loops.

 Most of the scripts are held up with jQuery.